objectiv/objectiv.io/docs/docs/taxonomy/reference/location-contexts/SectionContext.md

 # SectionContext

-SectionContext is a special [LocationContext](/taxonomy/reference/location-contexts/overview.md) representing a logical area of the UI or the system.
-It is used to build hierarchy and usually contains other [LocationContexts](/taxonomy/reference/location-contexts/overview.md).
-[Events](/taxonomy/events) typically target its children, not the SectionContext itself.
+SectionContext is a special [LocationContext](/taxonomy/reference/location-contexts/overview.md) representing a logical area of the UI.

 import Mermaid from '@theme/Mermaid';